Zamiell/stardew-valley/Min-Max_Guide.md

 ### Fall 1

 - Nothing notable on this day.
 Can do a Skull Cavern run, etc. We need to wait for the wheat to finish growing.
 - Note that if you are trying to complete the [Museum](https://stardewvalleywiki.com/Museum), then it is extremely helpful to have level 10 foraging and the Tracker profession before Winter 1 (so that you can see the [Artifact Spots](https://stardewvalleywiki.com/Artifact_Spot) easier).
-If you do not yet have level 10 foraging, you might want to plant and harvest as many [Fall Seeds](https://stardewvalleywiki.com/Fall_Seeds) as possible during fall.
+If you do not yet have level 10 foraging, you might want to plant a huge forest using spare [Maple Seeds](https://stardewvalleywiki.com/Maple_Seed) and [Pine Cones](https://stardewvalleywiki.com/Pine_Cone), and then chop it all down.
+(This is more efficient than harvesting [Fall Seeds](https://stardewvalleywiki.com/Fall_Seeds).)

 ### Fall 2